PoisotLab/ms_straight_lines/manuscript.md

 ### Availability of code and data

-All code and data to reproduce this article is available at `ZENODO REPO TK`.
+All code and data to reproduce this article is available at the Open Science Framework at https://doi.org/10.17605/OSF.IO/YGPZ2 .

 ### Bayesian model definitions